-The price you pay for a car is one thing.
-But that's just the tip of the iceberg in terms of the ongoing cost of keeping it running, legally roadworthy and insured.
+The price you pay to buy a car is one thing, but that's just the tip of the iceberg compared to the ongoing costs of keeping it running, road-legal and insured.

-The annual premium you'll pay will be based on a number of factors, including your age, address, and not least the model of car being insured and its insurance group.
-You'll obviously shop around for the best quote, but insurers offering the same or a lower price may not give the same benefits.
-Do check each policy to ensure it has everything you need.
+The annual premium you pay will be based on a number of factors including your age, address and the model of car being insured, plus its insurance group.
+Shop around for the best quote, but bear in mind that insurers offering similar or lower prices may not have the same benefits.
+Check each policy to ensure it's got everything you need.

-Meantime, you can reduce the premium by opting for higher voluntary excess.
-The excess?
-This is the amount of money you'll have to pay in the event of a claim.
-By increasing your voluntary excess by another £100 or £200, the annual premium may come down.
-Look for this option when you get a quote online, or ask the insurer if you phone.
+You can also reduce your premium by opting for a higher voluntary excess, which is the amount of money you'll have to pay in the event of a claim.
+By increasing your voluntary excess another £100 to £200, your annual premium may come down.
+However, this makes filing a claim more expensive, so always choose an excess you know you can afford.

-Officially known as the Vehicle Excise Duty (VED), more commonly it's referred to as car or road tax.
+Officially known as the Vehicle Excise Duty (VED) it's more commonly referred to as car tax.

-The MOT test checks that your car meets road safety and environmental standards.
+The MOT test checks that your car meets minimum road safety and environmental standards.

-If your car is over 3 years' old, an annual MOT is compulsory – your vehicle must pass the test in order to continue legally being on the road.
+If your car is over 3 years old, an annual MOT is mandatory and your vehicle must pass the test in order to legally be allowed on the road.